developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutMxErrors/index.md

 2. Installing the EMDK for Android application without deploying the EMDK runtime on a Symbol device will fail because of missing shared library on the device.

-## Download the Source
-The project source to this tutorial can be [downloaded (Internet Connection Required)](https://s3.amazonaws.com/emdk/Tutorials/MxErrorsTutorial.zip).